luciagonzalezdm/nanoexp-digitalbank/README.md

 # nanoexp-digitalbank

+* Project name:  nanoexp-digitalbank
+* Author: Lucía González
+* Date:  17/12/2021
+* Version: 1.0

 ## Brief introduccion
+This project presents an accurate selection of tests applied to the Digital Bank website.
 This readme file mentions the requirements and establishes a guide for running those tests.
 Getting Started: